-- Visit Nielsen Homescan Canada here and complete the online form.
+1. Visit Nielsen Homescan Canada here and complete the online form.
 They place you on a list and contact you directly when you are able to get started.
 The time it takes to hear back from them varies.
-For those residing in the U.S., you can join the National Consumer Panel here.
+For those residing in the U.S., you can join the National Consumer Panel.

-- Once you are selected, you will receive a mobile app or handheld scanner which you use to scan the barcodes on products you buy on a weekly basis.
-You also receive a starting bonus 1,000 points.
+2. Once you are selected, you will receive a mobile app or handheld scanner which you use to scan the barcodes on products you buy on a weekly basis.
+You also receive a starting bonus of 1,000 points.

 Other Ways To Earn With Nielsen Homescan